· 4 min read

 It runs on a small grammar of its own.
 White or brown is the first question, settled by household habit more than by taste.
 Mustard or none is the second, and the mustard meant is English, hot and sharp, drawn on in a film against the meat rather than spread like the butter.
 Crusts on or off is the third, and the age of the eater usually decides it.
 The questions are few and the answers are quick, which is most of why the sandwich survives at the centre of a lunch that has no time to spare for it.

-The variations are the whole cooked-meat counter, and nearly all of them are this build with a single answer added to its one flat note.
-Ham and mustard, ham and pickle, ham and piccalilli, ham and tomato, ham and salad: each meets the mildness with heat, sweetness, acid, or crunch, and each earns a separate name for the addition.
-Honey-roast and dry-cured hams change the cure, not the structure.
+The variations are the whole cooked-meat counter, and nearly all of them are this build with a single answer added to its one flat note: ham and mustard, ham and pickle, ham and tomato, ham and salad, each meeting the mildness with heat, sweetness, acid, or crunch under a separate name.
+The corned beef sandwich is no variant of it but a near neighbour on the same counter, built from a different tinned and pressed beef with its own grammar of pickle and onion.
+The cheese-and-pickle and the egg mayonnaise share the cabinet and the meal-deal slot and hold their own entries, not this one with a substitution.

 Origin and history

 The ham sandwich has no datable origin event and nobody to credit for it, and nothing is gained by inventing either.
 Cooked, cured ham is centuries older than the sandwich form, and the form itself is conventionally dated to the 1760s and the gambling habits of John Montagu, the fourth Earl of Sandwich, whose name the construction took.
-The diarist Edward Gibbon recorded men eating "a Sandwich" at the gaming tables of White's in London in 1762, one of the earliest printed uses of the word for the thing.
+The diarist Edward Gibbon recorded men eating "a Sandwich" at the gaming tables of London in 1762, one of the earliest printed uses of the word for the thing.

 What is documented is the recipe in print.
 By the early nineteenth century English cookery books were giving plain directions to lay a thin slice of ham between two slices of buttered bread, press them, trim the crust, and serve.
 The American writer Eliza Leslie included a ham sandwich in her 1837 book Directions for Cookery, an early dated recipe for the exact build.
 A real national detail sits in that record: in England the original sandwich meat was usually beef, and it was in America that ham became the default filling, before the ham sandwich settled back across both countries as an everyday staple.